-Stryker recalled its Rejuvenate and ABG II modular-neck hip stems after the implants showed signs of corroding and fretting.
-People filed lawsuits against Stryker Orthopaedics after suffering severe, crippling pain that forced them to undergo revision surgeries to remove faulty implants.
+Stryker recalled its Rejuvenate, ABG II and Accolade modular-neck hip stems after the implants showed signs of corroding and fretting.
+Hip recipients filed lawsuits against Stryker Orthopaedics after severe, crippling pain forced them to have revision surgeries.

-New Jersey Superior Court Judge Brian Martinotti is presiding over the MCL, which includes more than 500 lawsuits.
+New Jersey Superior Court Judge Brian Martinotti is presiding over the MCL, which includes hundreds of lawsuits.
 The first suit was filed by Weitz & Luxenberg's Ellen Relkin in August 2012, and she expects many more cases to be filed.

-The Stryker MDL, which includes more than 600 lawsuits, is being overseen by U.S. District Judge Donovan W. Frank.
+The Stryker MDL, which includes nearly 1,700 lawsuits, is being overseen by U.S. District Judge Donovan W. Frank.
 Despite opposition by Stryker, the MDL includes the Rejuvenate and ABG II devices.
 The MDL is expected to grow.

 People who received a Rejuvenate or ABG II implant may suffer injuries.
 Medical device makers like Stryker have a duty to properly design their products and warn the public about any risks.
 A qualified attorney can protect your rights and help you find out if you have a claim and also file a claim for compensation.